homespun/homebridge-accessory-apcupsd/README.md

       , "subtype"   : "power"
       }

+Please note that the `power` subtype is **experimental**.
+At present,
+there's no mechanism to get Volt-Amperes from the UPS (`0` is always reported).
+More importantly,
+Kilowatt-Hours is based on sampling Watt-Seconds.

 ## Name, Model, Serial Number, and Firmware Revision
 Although the plugin successfully retrieves these values from `apcusbd`, the plugin can not provide the modified values.